stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 {:#fuzzing}
-- **Differential fuzzing of Bitcoin and LN implementations:** Bruno Garcia gave an update on the [progress and results][news369 fuzz] obtained by [bitcoinfuzz][], a library to perform fuzz testing on Bitcoin implementations and libraries.
+- **Differential fuzzing of Bitcoin and LN implementations:** Bruno Garcia gave an update on the [progress and results][news369 fuzz] obtained by [bitcoinfuzz][], a library to perform fuzz testing on Bitcoin and Lightning implementations and libraries.
   By leveraging the library, developers were able to report more than 35 bugs in Bitcoin-related projects, such as btcd, rust-bitcoin, rust-miniscript, LND, and more.